College of Musical Education

-Students are required to complete the BG Perspective program, including two courses in natural sciences, two courses in social and behavioral sciences, two courses in humanities and arts, one course in cultural diversity, one BG Perspective elective, one Quantitative Literacy course selected from QL Group A (Recommended) and GSW 1120 (writing proficiency).
+Students are required to complete the BG Perspective program, including two courses in natural sciences, two courses in social and behavioral sciences, two courses in humanities and arts, one course in cultural diversity, one BG Perspective elective, one Quantitative Literacy course selected from QL Group A (Recommended) and WRIT 1120 (writing proficiency).
 At least one of the courses from either the social studies or the humanities and arts must contain an international perspective.
 For specific requirements and a list of courses that satisfy requirements, see BG Perspective curriculum or the college office.

 Consult the department check sheet and advisor for details.

 All music education majors are expected to complete the music core.